-Increases in both the severity and frequency of storms/weather events, an increase in sea level elevations along with accompanying flooding impacts, shifting precipitation patterns and wide temperature fluctuation, resulting from global climate change and instability, have the potential to significantly impact the performance, effectiveness and protectiveness of a given site and associated remedial systems.
-Vulnerability assessments provide information so that the site and associated remedial systems are prepared for the impacts of the increasing frequency and intensity of severe storms/weather events and associated flooding.
+Increases in both the severity and frequency of storms/weather events, an increase in sea level elevations along with accompanying flooding impacts, shifting precipitation patterns and wide temperature fluctuation, resulting from global climate change and instability, have the potential to significantly impact the performance, effectiveness and protectiveness of a given Site and associated remedial systems.
+Vulnerability assessments provide information so that the Site and associated remedial systems are prepared for the impacts of the increasing frequency and intensity of severe storms/weather events and associated flooding.

-This section provides a summary of vulnerability assessments that will be conducted for the site during periodic assessments, and briefly summarizes the vulnerability of the site and/or engineering controls to severe storms/weather events and associated flooding.
+This section provides a summary of vulnerability assessments that will be conducted for the Site during periodic assessments, and briefly summarizes the vulnerability of the Site and/or engineering controls to severe storms/weather events and associated flooding.

-The site is located in an area of minimal flooding; however, flooding may occur during instances of severe weather.
-If flooding does occur in the future, it is not expected to affect the monitoring well network as currently installed.
-The site and will be inspected annually and after any significant weather event to evaluate the condition of the site.
+Several of the monitoring wells are located in freshwater wetlands that experiences normal seasonal flooding.
+Flooding is not expected to affect the monitoring well network as currently installed.
+The Site will be inspected annually and after any significant weather event to evaluate the condition of the Site.